 SADDLETREE, constituted previous to 1788, was closed for a number of years and now has reopened in the Saddletree community of north Robeson County.

 TEN MILE, constituted in 1873.
 Located in north central Robeson Co NC in West Howellsville Township.

 TOLARSVILLE, constituted in 1874.
 Located in northeastern Robeson Co NC in West Howellsville Township.

 WHITE POND, constituted in 1872.
 Located in southern Robeson Co NC in Fairmont Township.
+Now closed.